 - This is the conclusion that results from having ego pain and not knowing how to end the ego pain.
-The projected cause of the ego pain must cease so the ego pain can cease.
+The projected cause of the ego pain must cease so that the ego pain can cease.

 6. I must suppress it.
 This is the decision to get rid of the perceived cause of your problem.
 The actual cause of your problem is typically your emotional immaturity and your slavery to self-esteem.

 - Learn emotional responsibility and lessen your ego until you don’t feel the need to suppress much.